What is “VAT in the Digital Age (ViDA)”?

 2. Optimisation of OSS and IOSS: More efficiency in international trade

 The One-Stop Shop (OSS) and Import One-Stop Shop (IOSS) systems will be further enhanced to simplify VAT procedures in cross-border transactions and to minimise fraud risks.
-Especially for companies engaged in international trade, it is crucial to understand the structural changes in IOSS to ensure compliance.
+It is particularly important for internationally active commercial companies to familiarise themselves with the structural changes in the IOSS in order to ensure their own compliance.

 Which opportunities arise from these changes for the efficiency of your business processes?

-The improvements to the One-Stop-Shop (OSS)– and Import One-Stop-Shop (IOSS) -systems bring numerous advantages for companies involved in international trade.
+The optimisation of the One-Stop-Shop (OSS) and Import One-Stop-Shop (IOSS) systems offers international trading companies numerous advantages.
 By simplifying VAT handling and minimising fraud risks, business processes can be made more efficient:

-✅ Less administrative effort: Companies benefit from centralised VAT reporting, facilitating cross-border sales.
+- Less administrative work: Companies benefit from a centralised VAT declaration that facilitates cross-border sales.

-✅ Faster and automated processes: Digital tax reporting reduces error sources and speeds up operations.
+- Faster and automated processes: Digital tax reporting reduces the risk of errors and speeds up processes.

-✅ Increased transparency and compliance: The new regulations help minimise the risk of fraud and ensure adherence to legal requirements.
+- Increased transparency and compliance: The new regulations help to minimise the risk of fraud and ensure compliance with legal requirements.

-✅Competitive advantage through early adaptation: Those who address the changes early can optimise their processes and work more efficiently in the long term.
+- Competitive advantage through early adjustments: Those who deal with the changes in good time can optimise their processes and work more efficiently in the long term.

 3. New obligations (from 1 July 2028)